google/weather-tools/Configuration.md

 ## `selection` Section

-Parameters used to select desired data.
+_Parameters used to select desired data_

 These will be passed as request parameters to the specified API client.
 Selections are dependent on how each data source's catalog is structured.

 ### Copernicus / CDS